Where to get help

 This Students' Union service can help with academic issues such as appeals and signpost you to external services.

+Do you want to chat?
 An online wellbeing service offering an anonymous and safe peer support community, available 24/7.

 Information you can access and use immediately to help yourself, or while you wait for further support.